LAKE STATUS : LAKE IS "OPEN" USE CAUTION

 Lake users are reminded that MPOA Lake Use Decals MUST be permanently affixed to the watercraft / snowmobile / ATV to which they are registered, and that they are NOT transferable.
 The Wonder Lake Police Department Marine Patrol is provided with a list of all MPOA Decal registrants, and the specific type and description of the unit each decal number was issued to.
 Failure to have your MPOA decal permanently affixed is a ticketable offense.
-2018 Decal Form
+2023 Decal application (PDF).

 • Senate Bill 3434 allows for the seizure of a watercraft used in the commission of certain offenses related to operating under the influence.
 The new rules bring penalties for boating under the influence more in line with those for operating a motor vehicle while impaired by drugs or alcohol.